Should You Exercise When You're Stressed Out?

 And no matter who you support and what you believe, the current climate is taking a toll on your health.
 How can it not?

 I knew I had to pull back and get a grip when I found myself thinking, I hate people.

 Because here's the thing - I don't hate people.
 My cup was overflowing.
 That’s all.

 I stopped looking and reading and listening for a bit.

 I went hiking and turned off my phone (save for a few brilliant photo opps).

 I took a nap.

 Self-care is always important, but especially now.

 Turn off your devices.
 Turn off the TV.
 Turn off the music.
 Close the world out once in a while.
 Take some deep breaths.
-If your thoughts aren't friendly ones (that running ticker tape of the mind can be quite awful, can't it?) recite a mantra instead.
+If your thoughts aren't friendly ones (that running ticker tape in your head can be quite awful, can't it?), recite a mantra instead.
 Breathe in on one word and out on another.
 "Think........ calm......" is one of mine.